 Find the right brow pencil color

 When filling in brows, don’t just grab a random brown that seems neutral enough.
 The fact is that your eyebrow color gradually fades to gray, white, or so fair that the brows are practically invisible, so it’s imperative that you choose a pencil color that matches.
 Joseph recommends going with a brow pencil or gel with brown undertones.
-We love L’Oreal Brow Stylist Shape and Fill Pencil precisely outlines and evenly fills brows.
+We love L’Oreal Brow Stylist Shape and Fill Pencil for precisely outlining and evenly filling in brows.